 February 24, 2014 (KHARTOUM) – Sudan’s ministry of foreign affairs has disclosed that Sudanese financial assets amounting to $48.2 million are frozen in the United States under decade-long sanctions imposed by Washington on Khartoum.

-- The audience listens to Sudan’s President Omer Hassan al-Bashir speaking during the opening of a new session of parliament on October 28, 2013 in Khartoum (AFP/Getty Images)
+- The audience listens to Sudanese president Omer Hassan al-Bashir speaking during the opening of a new session of parliament on 28 October 2013 in Khartoum (Photo: AFP/Getty Images)

 The ambassador at the foreign ministry, Mohamed Abdalla, said in a hearing on Monday before the parliament on the impact of US sanctions on Sudanese citizens that the $48.2 million represents the total amount of money frozen up until 2007, while the total number of financial transactions rejected during the period from 2000 to 2008 reached 5,777 transactions, representing a value of $745.3 million.